-The most notable feature of the Scottish Fold cat is that its ears are partially flattened against its head, though the amount of folding varies from one cat to another.
+The Scottish Fold cat has ears that are partially flattened against its head, though the amount of folding varies from one cat to another.
 The folded ears give this cat an appearance that is variously described as “owlish,” “teddy bear,” and “pixie.”
 The ear folding occurs at three to four weeks of age – Scottish Fold kittens are born with straight ears.

 - Angell, Kitty, Cat Fanciers’ Association.
 (17 June 2008).
 “Breed Profile: Scottish Fold.”CFAinc.com.

 - Brocklehurst, S. (2017, April 27).
 Should Scottish Fold Cats Be Banned?
 BBC.com.